1 Pedro 1:1

 knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers,

 Throughout history many pseudo-saviors have come promising freedom, but every one of them was a slave to sin.
 They couldn’t save anyone (Ps.
 49:7–8).
 We needed a free man to redeem us and Jesus is the free man who gave his life as a ransom for all (1 Tim.
 2:6).
-See entry for Virgin Birth.
+See entrada para o nascimento virginal.

 (b) Perishable things.
 You weren’t ransomed with something as common as silver or gold but with the precious blood of Christ (see next verse).

 (c) Your futile way of life.
 The original word for futile (mataios) means empty or useless.
-Such was the life we had when we lived without regard for the things of God and his good gifts.
+Such was the life we had when we lived for our appetites and without regard for the things of God.
+(1 Pet.
+1:14).

 1 Peter 1:19